Review Of One Of The Most Kickass Horror Movies On Starz, Wes Craven’s ‘Shocker’

 Currently streaming on Starz Encore is one of the most over-the-top horror movies written and directed by the late Wes Craven, Shocker, and given the fact that he created the Nightmare on Elm Street franchise, that’s certainly saying something.
-Given his massive collection of hit titles—such as the Scream franchise, The Last House on the Left, and The Hills Have Eyes— Shocker is not one of the legendary filmmaker’s most popular horror movies, but the cult classic makes for good viewing nonetheless.
+Given his massive collection of hit titles, such as the Scream franchise, The Last House on the Left, and The Hills Have Eyes, Shocker is not one of the legendary filmmaker’s most popular horror movies, but the cult classic makes for good viewing nonetheless.
 If Starz isn’t your style, you can also watch this on VOD, and there is a Collector’s Edition Blu-ray as well.

 For fans that may need a refresher or for those who are just discovering this gem, Fandango provides the synopsis for one of the most underrated horror movies of the ’80s.